Liupeter01/FullStackChattingDemo/README.md

    Handling POST:/get_verification, client sends a json form to the server and server will parse the form and return a json form back to the client
    ![](./assets/server.png)

 3. Verification Server

+   import ioredis, grpc-js proto-loader, nodemailer, uuidv4 libraries to the project

    Sending verification code to server
    ![](./assets/verification.png)

     ![](./assets/result.png)

 ## Requirements

-The project is self-contained and it has no dependency on both Windows and Linux/Unix-like systems. but on verification-server(server/verification-server) you have to set your own email and authorized code
+The project is self-contained almost all dependencies on both Windows and Linux/Unix-like systems.

+1. verification-server configuration file(config.json): you have to set those parameters

 ```json
 {